bbauska/Coursera-Bootstrap/readme.md

 And then organize this contact.

-Let\'s start with the first one.
+Let&apos;s start with the first one.

-For the first corporate leader, I\'m going introduce a new div with role as tabpanel.
+For the first corporate leader, I&apos;m going introduce a new div with role as tabpanel.

 This serves as the tab panel that will be displayed when the first tab